-When I talk to hiring managers, I constantly hear about how hard it is to find the right candidate.
+When I talk to hiring managers, I constantly hear about how hard it is to find the right job candidate.
 They lament that they can’t find that perfect person who matches all their hiring criteria.

-Many hiring managers are reluctant to relax their hiring criteria because they think it means lowering the bar on the quality of talent they recruit.
-But few employers consider that they might have set the bar at an unreasonable height to begin with.
+One important thing to realize is that lowering the bar doesn’t mean lowering your standards.
+And few employers consider that they might have set the bar at an unreasonable level to begin with.

 Think of the job ads you typically post.
 No doubt they include a hefty list of wants: several years of relevant experience, multiple professional certifications, knowledge of your industry, familiarity with the exact technologies your firm uses and maybe even a degree from a top-tier university, just for good measure.
 But have you also thought about how many candidates — if any — actually possess all the qualifications you’re asking for?

 Setting the bar so high can turn your quest for the right hire into a needle-in-a-haystack situation.
 That’s risky.
-Because the longer you stick to a set of impossible-to-meet criteria, the longer your vacancy will remain open.
-And the more likely you are to overlook candidates who don’t quite fit the bill but would still make great hires for your business.
+Because the longer you stick to a set of impossible-to-meet criteria, the longer your vacancy remains open.
+The key is to focus on what’s truly most important for the role.

-Applying the software developer example again, perhaps a candidate with the right fundamental skills — plus a passion for learning — could be trained quickly by colleagues to use the specific software development methodology favored by your IT department.
+Applying the software developer example again, perhaps a job seeker with the right fundamental skills — plus a passion for learning — could be trained quickly by colleagues to use the specific software development methodology favored by your IT department.
 Learning that methodology could even be designated as a milestone the person must reach during the onboarding process.

-While you don’t want to set standards that are too high at the initial job-posting phase of the hiring process, there’s nothing wrong with later using your nice-to-have list to narrow down the number of contenders for a role and, ultimately, help you choose the person you want to hire.
+While you don’t want to set standards that are too high in your job posting, there’s nothing wrong with later using your list of nice-to-haves to narrow down the number of contenders for a role and, ultimately, help you choose the person you want to hire.
 For instance, say you can’t decide between two highly trainable candidates who both have the right fundamental skills for the job.
 If one applicant has an additional certification, that person might become your top pick.

 Don’t get hung up on the paper chase

-While a candidate’s degrees or certifications might play a role in helping you to make a final hiring decision, I caution you not to place so much focus on credentials that you lose sight of the bigger picture.
+While a candidate’s degrees or certifications might play a role in helping you make a final hiring decision, I caution you not to place so much focus on credentials that you lose sight of the bigger picture.

 Try a temporary arrangement first